Data-Driven Adjustment for Multiple Treatments: Insights from Existing Work

-\hiddensection{Extension via C-Equivalence} In this section, we review R1 of \cite{entner2013data} and provide an extension based on an equivalency of adjustment sets.
+In this section, we review the first rule of EHS \cite{entner2013data} and suggest a known equivalency of adjustment sets as a direct extension.
 We close by providing a rationale for why this extension would be useful for causal effect estimation.

-\hiddensubsection{The Original Rule}
+\subsection{The Original Rule}

-As noted in Section \ref{sec:intro}, \cite{entner2013data} develop the following rule for finding an adjustment set when the causal effect of a single treatment is identifiable.
+As noted in Section \ref{sec:intro}, EHS \cite{entner2013data} develop the following rule for finding an adjustment set when the causal effect of a single treatment is identifiable.

 \begin{theorem} {\normalfont (\textbf{R1 Entner})} Let $\{X\}$, $\{Y\}$, and $\mb{W}$ be pairwise disjoint sets of observed random variables in a causal model.
 Suppose ${\mb{W} < X < Y}$ is a causal ordering consistent with the model.
 If there exists $W \in \mb{W}$ and $\mb{Z} \subseteq \mb{W} \setminus \{W\}$ such that \begin{enumerate}[label=(\roman*)] \item $W \notind Y \,\,|\,\, \mb{Z}$ \,\, and \item $W \ind Y \,\,|\,\, \mb{Z} \cup \{X\}$, \end{enumerate} then $X$ has a causal effect on $Y$ that is identifiable through the adjustment set $\mb{Z}$. \end{theorem}